ron-matt163/acr_data_collection/README.md

 - For each code section, store the **commit message** from the associated commit.
 - This provides context, linking specific changes to the rationale behind them.

+### 9. Obtain surrounding function code context
+- The starting and ending lines of a code diff are used to determine the function within the code diff was found.
+If there is an overlap between the starting and ending line number of a function, and the starting and ending lines of a code diff, the function is added to the code diff's context.
+The function code is extracted using tree_sitter (a static program analysis library)

+### 10. Obtain the code of the functions called within the code diff
+- The code of the functions called within the code diff (provided they are defined within the repo) is also added to the context.

-### 9. Store and Return the Collected Data
+### 11. Store and Return the Collected Data

-- Compile all processed information, including code changes, comments, commit messages, and metadata, into a structured format.
+- Compile all processed information, including code changes, comments, commit messages, function context and metadata, into a structured format.
 - This data is now ready for further analysis or reporting.

-### 10. Rate Limit Monitoring
+### 12. Rate Limit Monitoring
 - Check the GitHub API rate limit status before each API call.
   - If the rate limit is low, pause until it resets to avoid API errors.
 - This step ensures continuous data collection without interruption.

 ## How to run the data collection script?
 1. Create a ".env" file that stores your GitHub Access token: